Xilinx/fpga24_routing_contest/README.md

 > [!IMPORTANT]
-> This is the branch integrating the open-source solution from [2nd Place CUFR](https://xilinx.github.io/fpga24_routing_contest/results.html#cufr-the-chinese-university-of-hong-kong) published at https://github.com/xszang/parallel-routing
+> This is the branch integrating the open-source solution from [2nd place CUFR](https://xilinx.github.io/fpga24_routing_contest/results.html#cufr-the-chinese-university-of-hong-kong) published at https://github.com/xszang/parallel-routing
 >
 > Please follow the above link to view their paper!